noppoMan/SwiftKnex/README.md

 ```
 $ swift build
 ```
-and then, `SwiftKnexMigration` executable binary is created in the .build/debug directory.
+and then, `SwiftKnexMigration` executable binary was created in the .build/debug directory.

 ### 2. Create Migration file into Your `{$PROJ}/Sources/SwiftKnexMigration`
 ```